 While Katy and her team run the operations at the barn, Mike takes care of farm construction and maintenance, buys the feed, and handles some of the business functions.
 He also likes to shop and cook and keep the home fires burning.

-Nowadays, Mike loves trail riding on his new Arabian horse "Pancho".
+Nowadays, Mike loves trail riding on his new Morgan horse "Bodie".